mockery/mockery/README.markdown

 require_once() calls.
 To use it, ensure Mockery is on your include_path and add the following to your test suite's Bootstrap.php or TestHelper.php file:

     require_once 'Mockery/Loader.php';
     require_once 'Hamcrest/Hamcrest.php';
     $loader = new \Mockery\Loader;
     $loader->register();

+If you are using Composer, you can simiplify this to just including the Composer generated autoloader file:

+    require __DIR__ . '/../vendor/autoload.php'; // assuming vendor is one directory up

 (Note: Prior to Hamcrest 1.0.0, the Hamcrest.php file name had a small "h", i.e. hamcrest.php.
 If upgrading Hamcrest to 1.0.0 remember to check the file name is updated for all your projects.)